opensource-3d-p/rperf/README.md

   packets are lost.

 * _rperf_'s JSON output is structurally legal.
-No unquoted strings, repeated keys, or dangling commas, which require pre-processing before consumption.
+No unquoted strings, repeated keys, or dangling commas, all of which require pre-processing before consumption or cause unexpected errors.

 In contrast to _zapwireless_, the following improvements are realised: